 What is an IFTTT Applet?

-Applet is the name given to an IFTTT skill, function or service.
-These applets are the main element of the IFTTT interface; they include the brand name and logo of the device or service they control, a verified tick if it was created by the manufacturer itself, a big on/off switch to enable it, the number of people who have used the applet, and what service or product initiates the applet.
+Applet is the name given to an IFTTT skill or function.
+These applets are the main element of the IFTTT interface; they include the brand name and logo of the device or service they control, a verified tick if it was created by the manufacturer or service provider itself, a big on/off switch to enable it, the number of people who have used the applet, and what service or product initiates it.

 This applet was made by Philips itself, hence the verified tickGearBrain